joshukraine/dotfiles/README.md

 ![dotfiles screenshot][screenshot]

+## 🚧 Under Construction!

+I am currently in the process of revamping significant portions of my dotfiles.

+### What's Staying the Same

+Most of the core features of my dotfiles will not change.
+For example, I am still using:

+- macOS
+- Neovim
+- Tmux
+- Ruby/Node development focus

+### What I Plan to Change

+- Use [LunarVim](https://www.lunarvim.org/) as my Neovim config
+- Switch back to Zsh; drop support for Fish
+- Decouple my dotfiles from my Mac Bootstrap script
+- Implement GNU Stow (or similar) for managing symlinks

+---

 These are the dotfiles I use on my Mac computers, currently running [macOS Catalina (10.15)][catalina].
 They are geared primarily towards web development with [Rails][rails], [React][react], and [Vue][vue].
 I use a terminal-based development environment built on [Fish][fish], [Tmux][tmux], and [Neovim][neovim].
 Also included are my [iTerm2][iterm2] and [Alacritty][alacritty] profiles.

 ## Table of Contents